IP in business transactions: UK (England and Wales) overview

 A guide to intellectual property law in the UK (England and Wales).
 The IP in business transactions Q&A gives an overview of maintaining an IP portfolio, exploiting an IP portfolio through assignment and licensing, taking security over IPRs, IP and M&A transactions, and the impact of IP on key areas such as competition law, employees and tax.

-To compare answers across multiple jurisdictions, visit the IP in business transactions Country Q&A tool.
+To compare answers across multiple jurisdictions, visit the IP in business transactions: Country Q&A tool.

-This Q&A is part of the PLC multi-jurisdictional guide to IP law.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/ip-mjg.
+This Q&A is part of the global guide to IP law.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/ip-guide.

 Overview of main IPRs

-Involve an inventive step (non-obvious).
+Involve an inventive step.